vagrant-libvirt/vagrant-libvirt/README.md

   vagrant-libvirt should use.
 Overrides all other connection configuration options

+In the event that none of these are set (excluding the `driver` option) the provider will attempt to retrieve the uri from the environment variable `LIBVIRT_DEFAULT_URI` similar to how virsh works.
+If any of them are set, it will ignore the environment variable.
+The reason the driver option is ignored is that it is not uncommon for this to be explicitly set on the box itself and there is no easily to determine whether it is being set by the user or the box packager.

 Connection-independent options:

 * `storage_pool_name` - Libvirt storage pool name, where box image and instance